xyl012/bioutils/README.md

 # Bioutils
 Utilities for working with biological sequences.
-Functionality is similar to biopython.
-This crate is probably:
+The overall goal of this create is to have functionality similar to biopython.
+This crate will probably be:

   <ul>Slower than pure u8 based counterparts </ul>
   <ul>tolerant of errors in strings, variable CIGAR/name strings </ul>